Bjerring/Bjerring.github.io/_posts/2019-11-07-the-yield-curve-and-its-components - Kopi.markdown

 ---

 Principal Component Analysis (PCA) is a well-known statistical technique from multivariate analysis used in managing and explaining interest rate risk.
-Let's first inspect the swap curver over a period of time to qualitatively inspect how it changes over time.
+As inspiration, Let's first inspect the swap curver to qualitatively inspect how it changes over time.

 ![swap_rates](/assets/images/yield_curve/swap_rates.png)